With the prevalence and increasing growth of the internet, there are more and more sales

 Advantages of a holding a payment gateway

-Lower initial costs.
-Many third party payment processors don’t charge high deposit fee for setup or even monthly fees – money are charged only for transactions
+- Lower initial costs.
+Many third party payment processors don’t charge high deposit fee for setup or even monthly fees – money is charged only for transactions

 Disadvantages of using third-party merchant